-Course (Core) Requirements Brief Description Point Values Approximate Weight Due Date Review of professional research articles The student will select two articles from scholarly journals pertaining to reading difficulties, diagnosis, assessment, or intervention programs and write a two-page (double-spaced) summary.
-See rubric on D2L.
+Course (Core) Requirements Brief Description Point Values Approximate Weight Due Date Review of professional research articles/ Presentation of a selected article The student will select two articles from scholarly journals pertaining to reading difficulties, diagnosis, assessment, or intervention programs and write a two-page (double-spaced) summary divided into the following headings: Citation, Summary, Important Ideas, Personal Connection, and Application.
 Articles should have been published within the past five years.
-Refer to Supplemental Instructions for Assignments for additional information.
-40 points (20 pts for each article) December 14

-Computer Project The student will use technology to complete a project (e.g., handbook, power point, informational brochure, summer reading packet, etc.) related to reading diagnosis and/or instruction which could be used for parent education or parent involvement meetings.
+An oral presentation of one article summary will be shared during class on one of the specified dates.
 Refer to Supplemental Instructions for Assignments for additional information and specific guidelines.
-20 points November 9th Test overview presentation The student will demonstrate his/her knowledge of the ability to diagnose reading problems by presenting a selected assessment to the class.
+[50 points] Nov.
+14 Computer Project The student will use technology to complete a project (e.g., handbook, power point, informational brochure, summer reading packet, etc.) related to reading diagnosis and/or instruction which could be used for parent education or parent involvement meetings.
 Refer to Supplemental Instructions for Assignments for additional information and specific guidelines.
-20 points September 14 Test Analysis Packet The student will administer eight reading assessments (both formal and informal) for the purpose of learning the proper procedures for administering, scoring, and interpreting test results.
+[20 points] Dec.
+12 Test overview presentation The student will demonstrate his/her knowledge of the ability to diagnose reading problems by presenting a selected assessment to the class.
+Refer to Supplemental Instructions for Assignments for additional information and specific guidelines.
+[20 points] Sept.
+19 Test Analysis Packet The student will administer eight reading assessments (both formal and informal) for the purpose of learning the proper procedures for administering, scoring, and interpreting test results.
 Results will be analyzed and reported following Summary Cover Sheet guidelines.
 Refer to Supplemental Instructions for Assignments for additional information and specific guidelines.
+[80 points] Dec.
+12

-80 points December 7 Participation The student will participate in chapter responses(both online and on campus) and assigned in-class activities (e.g., collaborative groups, pair and share, brainstorming, carousels, jigsaw, role modeling, etc.) to demonstrate and share information, concepts, skills, and strategies related to reading diagnosis, assessment, and instruction.
-213 points Dates vary
+Midterm/Final Exam The student will take one exam consisting of multiple item types (e.g., multiple choice, true/false, short answer, matching, and essay) to assess student understanding of course content.
+The exam address lecture content, class activities, reading assignments and audio-video materials utilized during the course.
+[30 points] Oct.
+24 Written responses/Participation The student will participate in chapter responses and assigned in-class activities (e.g., collaborative groups, pair and share, brainstorming, carousels, jigsaw, role modeling, etc.) to demonstrate and share information, concepts, skills, and strategies related to reading diagnosis, assessment, and instruction.
+[100 points] Ongoing, various dates, see calendar